Your college, department and the University of York Students’ Union (YUSU) are all running welcome and induction events.

 Don't miss official events - any 'must attend' events like central induction and introduction to your department will appear in your timetable.

 Not sure what to expect?
-Here's a video from Freshers' Week, showing the kinds of things you might get up to in your first week in York.
+This short video from Freshers' Week 2017 shows the kinds of things you might get up to in your first week in York.

 Go to the Freshers’ Fair